ErrorxCode/FkNeo/README.md

 ## ✨ Main Features

-- **NeoExamShield emulation** - Emulate as official NeoExamShield extension, no need to install it
+- **NeoExamShield emulation** - Emulate as an official NeoExamShield extension, no need to install it
 - **No entire screen recording** - You can choose any particular tab/window to record
 - **Screen recording bypassed**ᴺᵉʷ⭐ - You can stop the screen sharing anytime
 - **Allow tab/window** - Change/Switch between tabs without getting caught